tadaspetra/astro-video-call/BLOG.md

 # Build a Video Call with Astro

-A framework called Astro is gaining popularity, and so I decided to learn web development to give it a shot.
-I built a couple of sites with it, and then I thought: "I wonder if you can build video call apps with Astro."
+Astro is a framework that renders static HTML to your website with no JavaScript unless you explicitly ask for it and it is gaining popularity fast.
+I wonder if you can add video calls to your Astro website?

 The answer is yes!
-This article will teach you exactly how you can do it too.
+This article will teach you exactly how you can do it.

 ## What We Will Use
 Of course, we need Astro, since it is the title of this article.

 The second part of the title is about video calls.
 For that, we will use Agora.
-Specifically, we will use the `agora-react-uikit` package.
-This package is a React wrapper for the [Agora UI Kit](https://docs.agora.io/en/video-calling/get-started/get-started-uikit?platform=web), which is a set of UI components that make it easy to build a video call app.
+Specifically, we will use the `agora-rtc-react` package.
+This package is a React SDK for interfacing with [Agora](https://docs.agora.io/en/video-calling/get-started/get-started-sdk?platform=react-js).

 Currently, there is no native Astro package.
-But given that we can use almost any popular web framework in an Astro application, the `agora-react-uikit` will work just fine.
+But Astro was built specifically to be used with almost any popular web framework.
+So the `agora-rtc-react` will work just fine.

 We will also use Tailwind CSS to do some minor styling of the application.